WebOrigami/docs/src/content/language/scope.md

 - a
 - c
 - j
-- root
 - _… and all Origami builtins_

-Some values in this example graph will _not_ be present in the scope available to this `message` formula because they are not direct children of any direct ancestor:
+Some values in this example graph will _not_ be present in the scope available to the `message` formula because they are not siblings of that formula or any ancestor.

 - b
 - f
 - i

-Given this scoping, a formula like `message = j` succeeds because `j` is in scope.
+Given this scoping, a formula like `message = j` works because `j` is in scope.
 A formula like `message = i` would fail, because `i` is not in scope.

-### Genealogical analogy

-It may be helpful to think about this in terms of human genealogy.
-If an expression were a person, it would know about

-- its siblings
-- its parents, aunts, and uncles
-- its grandparents, grand-aunts, and grand-uncles
-- its great-grandparents, great-grand-aunts, great-grand-uncles
-- … etc.

-but would _not_ know about

-- its nieces and nephews
-- its cousins

 ## Scenarios